teamscanworks/cw-contracts-registry/README.md

 ## Contributing

-We encourage pull requests from project teams to add contract data for a given chain code-id in the relevant `/{chain}/contracts.json`.
-We also accept pull requests from chain core developers to add or update general chain data in the relevant `json` file.
+We encourage pull requests from project teams to add contract data for a given chain `code-id` in the relevant `/{chain}/contracts.json`.
+We also accept pull requests from chain core developers to create their `chain` folder or update general chain data in the relevant `json` file.

 # contracts.json